Dean Petrich was born September 15, 1950 in Seattle.

 During these years at Lakeside Dean immersed himself in art, drama, music

-and ballroom dancing.
-He was a photographer and writer for the school newspaper,
+and publications.
+He was a photographer and writer for the school

-year book, and literary magazine.
-The sports he most excelled at were fencing
+newspaper, year book, and literary magazine.
+The sports he most excelled

-(state champion team), diving and swimming on the swim team, and
+at were fencing (state champion team), diving and swimming on the

-he lettered in both cross-country and track (the mile: 4:49).
-He
+swim team, and he lettered in both cross-country and track (the mile: 4:49).

 Lodge.
 At fifteen he took the Mountaineers